ArashLab/CAP/docs/DataHandle.md

-used (as input) or produced (as output) in a job.
-The DataHandle is produced once but could be used by multiple analysis steps.
-Rather describing specification of the data in each of the connected jobs, the specification is described once in the DataHandle and all the connected jobs point to the DataHandle.

 # DataHandle
 A DataHandle is the specification of the data.
 What do we mean by data and its specification.
 Data could be anything, a single integer number or a giant table where each entry is a complex structure.